BoltzExchange/boltz-backend/docs/api.md

 ## Creating Swaps

 To create a swap from onchain coins to lightning ones just a single request has to be sent.
-This `POST` request has to have the following values in its JSON encoded body:
+This `POST` request slightly deviates depending on the kind of currencies that are swapped.
+You can find further information on the differences between swapping from UTXO based chains and Ethereum underneath. **Please note that Boltz works with 10 \*\* -8 decimals internally** and all amounts in the API endpoints have this denomination regardless of the decimals, regardless of the swapped coin or token.

+Also, all kinds of requests to create Swaps have common values in the API request:

 - `type`: type of the swap to create; always `submarine` for normal swaps
 - `pairId`: the pair on which the swap should be created
 - `orderSide`: either `buy` or `sell` depending on what the user wants
-- `refundPublicKey`: public key of a keypair that will allow the user to refund the locked up coins once the time lock is expired

 If you already know the amount you want to swap you should also set `invoice`.